Salesian Missionary Museum

 Tips

-- By appointment only.
-Call +48 22 644 86 78 or email som@misjesalezjanie.pl.
-A guide is provided for both group and individual visits.
+- Normally by appointment only - a guide is provided for both group and individual visits.

 - Visits can include documentary screenings and a meeting with a missionary - worth asking about when booking.